rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 		Explanation: Based on the transcript, for highly sensitive data, the best solution is to enable S3 bucket encryption using AWS KMS.
 This approach allows for more granular control over encryption keys and ensures that only authorized users with specific IAM roles can decrypt and access the data.
 KMS also integrates with AWS compliance tools and ensures that encryption practices are auditable.
 Option A offers basic encryption but lacks the same level of control as KMS.
 Option C complicates compliance and audit processes.
 Option D is more complex and typically unnecessary unless extra layers of security are required.
     </details>

-41. Security Monitoring Integration - A company uses AWS Guard, AWS Security Hub, and AWS Config to monitor security events.
+41. Security Monitoring Integration - A company uses AWS GuardDuty, AWS Security Hub, and AWS Config to monitor security events.
 They need to ensure comprehensive monitoring and automated response to security findings.
 Which integration approach should they implement?
     - A) Configure AWS Config to track changes and use CloudWatch for alerts
-    - B) Use AWS Security Hub to aggregate findings and Guard to detect threats, then trigger Lambda functions for automated responses
+    - B) Use AWS Security Hub to aggregate findings and GuardDuty to detect threats, then trigger Lambda functions for automated responses
     - C) Enable CloudTrail for API monitoring and use Systems Manager for remediation
     - D) Implement VPC Flow Logs and use CloudWatch for monitoring network traffic

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
-		Explanation: Based on the transcript, the most effective approach is to use AWS Security Hub to aggregate security findings from multiple sources, Guard for threat detection, and Lambda functions for automated responses to security incidents.
+		Explanation: Based on the transcript, the most effective approach is to use AWS Security Hub to aggregate security findings from multiple sources, GuardDuty for threat detection, and Lambda functions for automated responses to security incidents.
 This combination provides comprehensive security monitoring and automated remediation capabilities.
-Guard continuously monitors for threats, Security Hub centralizes findings, and Lambda enables automated responses to security events.
+GuardDuty continuously monitors for threats, Security Hub centralizes findings, and Lambda enables automated responses to security events.
 Option A lacks threat detection capabilities.
 Option C doesn't provide the same level of security finding aggregation.
 Option D focuses only on network monitoring.
      </details>

 42. Multi-Account Security Management - A company operates multiple AWS accounts and needs to ensure consistent security controls and compliance across all accounts.
 Which combination of services should they implement?